legodps/arc-article-pipeline/readme.md

-# ARC Benchmark
+# EXAM
-The ARC Benchmark is a tool designed to read in articles and evaluate them on a set of questions to see how informative or useful they are.
-This Benchmark tool is Designed to use questions from the [TQA question data set from](http://data.allenai.org/tqa/) dataset, specifically: "tqa_v1_train.json" and JSONL articles formatted in a particular way (ToDo clarify this)
+EXAM is a tool designed to read in articles and evaluate them on a set of questions to see how informative or useful they are.
+The score produced, sometimes referred to as "informativeness", is called the EXAM score.
+This tool is designed to use questions from the  [TQA question data set from](http://data.allenai.org/tqa/) dataset, specifically: "tqa_v1_train.json" and JSONL articles formatted in a particular way (ToDo clarify this)

 # Setup Instructions